nchaigne/dhcperfcli/INSTALL.md

 Building *dhcperfcli* requires recent sources of FreeRADIUS version 4.0.x (`master` branch).
 Note that this version is currently in development.
 It's alright.
 We're using FreeRADIUS libraries.
 They just work fine.

 That said, changes made by the FreeRADIUS team may break *dhcperfcli* at any time.
 Although I try to keep up with these changes, I cannot guarantee responsiveness.
-Consequently, it is recommended to build a specific FreeRADIUS commit (with which *dhcpercli* will work) rather than the HEAD: [4b80c1488cf61e5a87632d9570e4e2da17a42c65](https://github.com/FreeRADIUS/freeradius-server/tree/4b80c1488cf61e5a87632d9570e4e2da17a42c65) (Auguest 12, 2019).
+Consequently, it is recommended to build a specific FreeRADIUS commit (with which *dhcpercli* will work) rather than the HEAD: [5e523501fb9b90f13e5f901f81fbf3e65c9d85a0](https://github.com/FreeRADIUS/freeradius-server/tree/5e523501fb9b90f13e5f901f81fbf3e65c9d85a0) (August 12, 2019).

 Instructions on how to build FreeRADIUS is available on their wiki : https://wiki.freeradius.org/building/home